Finaps/Nexmo-SMS-module/README.md

 # Nexmo-SMS-module
 This is a module for Mendix which uses the Nexmo SMS service for sending text messages

-Nexmo SMS widget
-In: Add-Ons -Modules

-(0)
-Vote
-1
-Overview
-Documentation
-Statistics
-All versions
-Description
-This package includes the Java files needed for Nexmo SMS integration, and also a ready to use java action for sending the SMS

 Dependencies
 Made in modeler 5.16.1, but the java and Jar file should be compatible with all versions of Mendix Dependancy on the nexmo-sdk.jar that is included in the package, but otherwise can be downloaded from the nexmo website